 - RCA input jack, or a pair of jacks

 - Subwoofer level adjustment know (the amplifier’s boost level)

-The subwoofer input Jack usually connects to one mono (monaural), which means that both stereo channels are combined into a single output jack on a receiver.
+The subwoofer input Jack usually links to one mono.
+This means that both stereo channels are combined into a single output jack on a receiver.

-Some models include speaker-level inputs so they can be used with the modern and old home stereo receiver without the need for a subwoofer.
+Some models have speaker-level inputs so they can be used with both new and old home radio receivers without needing a subwoofer.

-You might find information on the internet that says you must buy another subwoofer if your receiver doesn’t have an output jack.
+You might find information online that says you need to buy another subwoofer if your speaker doesn’t have an output jack.
 This is simply false.

 It may not be an issue.
 The surround sound receiver LFE (low-frequency output) is optional, hence the “.1”.
 The downside is that the bass channel can sometimes be quite enjoyable for certain movies, particularly action.

-You won’t be able to get the same effect if you use a receiver that doesn’t have that output.
+If you use a receiver that doesn’t have that output, you won’t get the same result.
 However, this is only true for surround sound mode.
 The good news is that in Stereo mode, both old and new receivers have very similar subwoofer behavior when connected.

 - How To Connect Soundbar To TV Bluetooth?

 - How To Connect Bose Soundbar To Tv?